V & W Class destroyers played a vital part in evacuating the

 East Pier which by now was less congested, embarked 750 troops and

 The next journey almost ended in disaster.
 On approaching Dunkirk she

 had to weave around wrecks and pick up survivors from sunk

 transports.
-At this time a signal was received instructing them
+A signal was received instructing them

 got this close it wasn’t worth going back empty handed so took the ship

 into Dunkirk, berthed at the East Pier and took 900 troops aboard

 before obeying his instructions and setting off to Dover.
 En

 route the ship was attacked by successive waves of dive bombers and as the